Universal spectrum and scaling laws for halo mass function, structure, and dark matter mass constraints: More details on the mass cascade

 \subsection{Existing halo mass functions}

-The abundance of halos, i.e. halo mass function $f_{M} $, is one of the most fundamental quantities for analytically or semi-analytically modeling of structure formation and evolution.
-The Press-Schechter (PS) formalism is one of the first landmark on the halo mass function \citep{Press:1974-Formation-of-Galaxies-and-Clus,Bower:1991-The-Evolution-of-Groups-of-Gal} that can be used to predict the shape and evolution of the halo mass distribution,
+The abundance of haloes, i.e., halo mass function $f_{M} $, is one of the most fundamental quantities for analytically or semi-analytically modeling of structure formation and evolution.
+The Press-Schechter (PS) formalism is one of the first landmarks on the halo mass function \citep{Press:1974-Formation-of-Galaxies-and-Clus,Bower:1991-The-Evolution-of-Groups-of-Gal} that can be used to predict the shape and evolution of the halo mass distribution,

-where $n_{ps} $ is the effective index of power spectrum of density fluctuation.
+where $n_{ps} $ is the effective index of the power spectrum of density fluctuation.
 A normalized dimensionless variable $v$ can be introduced to simplify the halo mass function,